 - Set up a custom mail notification with App Script to get notified if something is found wrong with the existing data.

-Note: Do check the quota limits of Real-Time API and set trigger to refresh data accordingly.
+Note: Do check the quota limits of Real-Time API and set the trigger to refresh data accordingly.

 We are now familiar with using Real-Time API with App Script to fetch real-time data from Google Analytics.
 But this is not just an end yet.
 You can also build more enhanced dashboards or even a product with this script.
 You can run API queries in different ways to fetch data in sorting or in a particular range order just the way you wish to explore.